COMMLAW 7012MELB - Business and Corporations Law

 General Course Information

-Course Code COMMLAW 7012MELB Course Business and Corporations Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s Melbourne Campus Units 3 Available for Study Abroad and Exchange Restrictions Only available to University of Adelaide College Melbourne Campus students Course Description This course will introduce students to a range of legal issues that impact on business.
+Course Code COMMLAW 7012MELB Course Business and Corporations Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s Melbourne Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Incompatible COMMLAW 7012AMELB, COMMLAW 7012BMELB Course Description This course will introduce students to a range of legal issues that impact on business.
 Students will learn to identify areas of legal liability and risk and how to minimise legal risk.
 The topics covered in the course include an introduction to the Australian legal system, principles of contract law, consumer protection law, various business structures, the concept of corporate personality, company contracts, directors' duties and financial reporting requirements.

 The full timetable of all activities for this course can be accessed from Course Planner.